thevinayysharma/geosim/README.md

 We are a tiny systematic work in progress.
 You can help us & earn by building “required tools”, supporting us with data.
 See the Contributing doc.

+GeoSim is the platform to discover, analyze and experiment with data about your career decisions.
+We provide hidden information maps and "tools" of growth customized for you.
+Analyze your talent, geographical constraints and hidden marketforces acting inside Indian Economy.

 TODO's: